Monstrous Regiment (novel): Plot summary

-The regiment, under the leadership of the inexperienced Lieutenant Blouse, makes its way toward the Keep where the enemy is based.
-Thanks to a chance encounter where the regiment unknowingly subdue and humiliate an elite Zlobenian detachment, including Prince Heinrich, their exploits become known to the outside world through William de Worde and his newspaper, The Ankh-Morpork Times.
+The regiment meets its officer, the inexperienced Lieutenant Blouse, and makes its way toward the border Keep which the Zlobenians and their allies have captured.
+Thanks to a chance encounter where the regiment subdue and humiliate an elite Zlobenian detachment, including an undercover Prince Heinrich, their exploits become known to the outside world through William de Worde and his newspaper, The Ankh-Morpork Times.
 Their progress particularly piques the interest of Commander Vimes, who is stationed as a special envoy with the alliance at the Keep.
 Vimes has his officers keep track of the regiment, occasionally secretly providing aid.

 Polly and most of the regiment are able to infiltrate the Keep, disguised as washerwomen.
-Once inside they plot to release the captured Borogravian troops.
-They manage to do so, and Borogravia is able to retake much of the Keep, but when Polly admits they are women, their own forces remove them from the conflict and they are brought in front of a council of senior officers.
-With the council about to discharge them and force them to return home, Jackrum barges in and intervenes, revealing that a third of the military's top officers (including Chief of the General Staff General Froc) are women as well.
-In the midst of this revelation, the Duchess, now raised to the level of a small deity by Borogravians' belief, takes brief possession of Wazzer, her most passionate believer.
+Once inside, they release the Borogravian prisoners of war.
+Borogravia is able to retake much of the Keep, but when Polly admits her regiment are women, their own forces arrest them and bring them in front of a council of senior officers.
+With the council about to discharge them and force them to return home, Jackrum barges in and intervenes, revealing that more than a third of the military's top officers (including Chief of the General Staff General Froc) are women as well.

+In the midst of this revelation, the Duchess, who has become an actual deity by the Borogravians' faith, briefly possesses Wazzer, her most passionate believer.
 The Duchess urges all of the generals to quit the war and return home to repair their country, ending their obligation to her.
-It is revealed that Nuggan is now dead, being reduced to a whisper, with the new Abominations (the last being rocks, ears and accordion players) being produced by the collective anxiety of his 'worshippers'.
+It is revealed that Nuggan is now dead, being reduced to a whisper, with the new Abominations (the last being rocks, ears, and accordion players) being produced by the collective anxiety of his 'worshippers.'

-In a private moment with Jackrum, Polly reveals to her Sergeant that she now knows he is a woman and persuades Jackrum to go to the home of his grown son William and reveal himself as William's long-lost father.
 A truce is successfully negotiated, and military rules are changed so that women are allowed to serve openly.
+In a private moment with Jackrum, Polly reveals to the Sergeant that she knows he is also a woman and persuades Jackrum to retire and find his grown son William, reuniting with him as his long-lost "father".
+Maladict admits that her real name is Maladicta, confirming that the entire regiment except Strappi had been women all along.

-Maladict reveals himself as really being Maladicta.
-Polly finds her brother alive and well and they return home to the Duchess with Shufti, who joins Polly in her refusal to be subjugated on the basis of her gender and marital status.
-The other members of the regiment go on to lives that they would not have been able to consider before their emancipation.
+Shufti finds her baby's father but rejects him after realising he only wanted to marry her for money.
+The Morporkians release Polly's brother Paul alive and well, and they return home to The Duchess tavern, accompanied by Shufti.
+The other members of the regiment go on to live lives that they would not have been able to consider before their emancipation.

-Sometime later, despite the peace they had desperately fought for, conflict breaks out again.
-Polly, having received correspondence from Sgt Jackrum, leaves the tavern to seek new ways to fight a war using the influence she gained and finds herself in the role of commander of boy-impersonating young women who are marching off to war, reuniting with Maladicta.
+Some time later, despite the peace they had desperately fought for, conflict breaks out again.
+Polly, having received correspondence from Sgt.
+Jackrum, leaves the tavern to seek new ways to fight a war using the influence she gained.
+On the way to the front, she reunites with Maladicta and identifies two new enlistees as girls impersonating boys and takes them under her leadership.